 - separately licensed on completely different terms.

-Where copyright is retained by many contributors it becomes pragmatically impossible to obtain the consent needed from each of them to dual-licence the software.
-It is owned by too many people, some of which may no longer be contactable (to obtain their consent).
+Where copyright is retained by many contributors, it becomes pragmatically impossible to obtain the consent needed from each of them to dual-licence the software.
+The code base is owned by too many people, some of which may no longer be contactable (to obtain their consent).

 The caveat is that the open source licence contains a term that you are not allowed to licence the software on any other terms.
 The GPL v02 and v03 doesn't do it.
 That just requires that you can’t add terms to (ie on top of) the GPL licence.